PGA world reacts with messages of concern, support for Tiger Woods

 “Heartbroken and shocked to hear about @Tiger Woods accident today,” DeChambeau tweeted.
 “My thoughts and prayers are with him for a full recovery.”

-Describing the atmosphere in Bradenton as “very quiet,” Xander Schauffele told the Tour’s website, “Everyone I’ve talked to has been in a strange mood due to the news.
+Describing the atmosphere in Bradenton as “very quiet,” Xander Schauffele told the tour’s website: “Everyone I’ve talked to has been in a strange mood due to the news.
 I was talking to my caddie about the impact he’s had on the game of golf.
 It’s not good for us, not good for the game of golf.
 All we can do is hope that he’s fine and has a speedy recovery.”

 Woods “means a lot to the game of golf,” said Tony Finau, who finished second in a playoff at the Genesis Invitational and who declared that Woods’s stunning, runaway victory at the 1997 Masters “changed the course of my life.”